voganesyan/rust_sandbox/README.md

 # rust_sandbox

 This is a sandbox repository for playing with Rust and some computer vision crates.
-The developed application was used as an example in [my Rust presentation](https://youtu.be/S8oUsWn2aec).

 Currently, there is the [video-processing](video-processing) apllication that has the following features:
 * Reading video stream with [OpenCV](https://github.com/twistedfall/opencv-rust) in the background thread;